manetu/data-loader/README.md

   -u, --url URL                                                  The connection URL -i, --insecure           false                                 Disable TLS checks (dev only)
-      --[no-]progress      true                                  Enable/disable progress output (default: enabled) --provider SID       manetu.com                            The service-provider
-      --userid USERID                                            The id of the user to login with -p, --password PASSWORD                                        The password of the user -t, --token TOKEN                                              A personal access token -l, --log-level LEVEL    :info                                 Select the logging verbosity level from: [trace, debug, info, error]
+      --[no-]progress      true                                  Enable/disable progress output (default: enabled) -r, --realm REALM        manetu.com                            The realm ID -t, --token TOKEN                                              A personal access token (GraphQL Only) --userid USERID                                            The id of the user to login with (GRPC Only) -p, --password PASSWORD                                        The password of the user (GRPC Only) -l, --log-level LEVEL    :info                                 Select the logging verbosity level from: [trace, debug, info, error]
       --fatal-errors       false                                 Any sub-operation failure is considered to be an application level failure
       --verbose-errors     false                                 Any sub-operation failure is logged as ERROR instead of TRACE